History of the Forts and Lighthouses of Salvador

 Farol da Barra Visto do Mar (1928)

-In addition to the lighthouse, the fort’s attractions include the Bahia Nautical Museum and a café.
-The climb to the lighthouse tower has a quiet 94 steps and is quite nice; the top allows panoramic views of Barra and the sea and it is possible to see up close the centenary machinery of the lighthouse lighting system.
+As well as the lighthouse, the fort houses the Bahia Nautical Museum and a café.
+Climbing the lighthouse tower, which has a leisurely 94 steps, is a pleasant experience.
+The top offers panoramic views of Barra and the sea and allows you to see the lighthouse’s century-old lighting system up close.

 Wreck of the galleon Santíssimo Sacramento that caused the FAROL DA BARRA to be built